Fugaku (supercomputer): Software

-Fugaku will use a "light-weight multi-kernel operating system" named IHK/McKernel.
+Fugaku uses a "light-weight multi-kernel operating system" named IHK/McKernel.
 The operating system uses both Linux and the McKernel light-weight kernel operating simultaneously and side by side.
 The infrastructure that both kernels run on is termed the Interface for Heterogeneous Kernels (IHK).
 The high-performance simulations are run on McKernel, with Linux available for all other POSIX-compatible services.

+Fugaku uses a three-tiered storage system to provide parallel storage to the compute nodes.
+The first-level LLIO storage is an NVM-based file I/O accelerator co-developed by Fujitsu and RIKEN that is allocated on per-job storage basis to the compute nodes for storing temporary data with low latency.
+The LLIO system stages data in and out of a second-level Fujitsu Exascale File System (FEFS), which uses disk-based storage based on Lustre software to provide a large persistent high-performance filesystem, and a tape-based archive to store a large volume of infrequently accessed data.

 Besides the system software, the supercomputer has run many kinds of applications, including several benchmarks.
 Running the mainstream HPL benchmark, used by TOP500, Fugaku is at petascale and almost halfway to exascale.
 Additionally, Fugaku has set world records on at least three other benchmarks, including HPL-AI; at 2.0 exaflops, the system has exceeded the exascale threshold for the benchmark.
 A description of that benchmark is as follows:

 Performance

 The reported initial performance of Fugaku was a Rmax of 416 petaFLOPS in the FP64 high performance LINPACK benchmark used by the TOP500.
 After the November 2020 upgrade in the number of processors, Fugaku's performance increased to a Rmax of 442 petaFLOPS.

 In 2020, Fugaku also attained top spots in other rankings that test computers on different workloads, including Graph500, HPL-AI, and HPCG benchmark.
 No previous supercomputer has ever led all four rankings at once.

 After a hardware upgrade, as of November 2020, "Fugaku increased its performance on the new mixed precision HPC-AI benchmark to 2.0 exaflops, besting its 1.4 exaflops mark recorded six months ago.
 These represent the first benchmark measurements above one exaflop for any precision on any type of hardware." (a 42% increase) Interestingly, the Arm A64FX core-count was only increased by 4.5%, to 7,630,848, but the measured performance rose much more on that benchmark (and the system does not use other compute capabilities, such as GPUs), and a little more on TOP500, or by 6.4%, to 442 petaflops, a new world record and widening the gap to the next computer by that much.
 For the HPCG benchmark, it is 5.4 times faster, at 16.0 HPCG-petaflops, than the number two system, Summit, which happens to also be second on TOP500.

-Fugaku's performance surpasses the combined performance of the next 4 supercomputers on the TOP500 list (almost next 5) and surpasses by a 45% margin all the other top-10 computers on the HPCG benchmark.
+As of November 2020, Fugaku's performance surpassed the combined performance of the next 4 supercomputers on the TOP500 list, and surpassed the remaining top-10 computers on the HPCG benchmark by a margin of 45%.